bcgov/data-publication/pages/dps_maphub_w.md

 ### Custodianship

 + All public facing ArcGIS Online (AGO) web maps, applications and AGO-hosted layers must have a [Data Custodian](glossary.md#data-custodian).
-+ AGO users that are publishing data should be familiar with the associated roles and responsibilities for custodianship under BCDC Standards and Guildeines > [Roles and Responsibilities](dsg_bcdc_roles_responsibilities.md).
++ AGO users that are publishing data should be familiar with the associated roles and responsibilities for custodianship under BCDC Standards and Guidelines > [Roles and Responsibilities](dsg_bcdc_roles_responsibilities.md).

 ### Metadata